SvenMichaelKlose/bender/README.md

 ```
 ; Make a null–terminated PETSCIIZ string at compile-time.
-text: @(@ #'ascii2petscii "Hello world!")
+text: @(ascii2petscii "Hello world!")
 0
 ```

 Toplevel expressions are expected to return

 * numbers or lists of numbers,
 * strings,
-* lists of parsed expressions or
+* lists of parsed expressions (also see ASM epressions) or
 * NIL.

 ### ASM expressions

-These expressions start with the symbol ASM followed by one or more strings with regular assembly source code or further ASM expressions in them.

-That way you can use Lisp macros more easily than with the parsed expressions explained in the next section.
+The ASM macro generates parsed expressions for you.
+They are explained in the next session.
+It expects one or more assembly source strings.

 ```
 @(progn